-- Cryptid Episode: In the second game, the prime murder suspect is "Boggy," a creature rumored to live in the swamp.
+- Cryptid Episode: The prime murder suspect is "Boggy," a creature rumored to live in the swamp.
 The actual culprit was just someone in a costume, but Boggy does exist.

-- Sequel Hook: The second game end with 'To Be Continued', tying in with the victim's background story.
+- Sequel Hook: This one ends with 'To Be Continued', tying in with the victim's background story.

 - Shout-Out: Detective Grimoire makes a snarky remark about the guy with the top hat.